 More bedrooms could raise your property taxes.
 The tax man will want a piece.
 Sad but true.

 More “bedrooms,” may not be an option for you based on the size of your septic tank and leach field.
 However, there may be a way around that.
-Perhaps you could designate something as an office space and set it up that way until you get your final certificate of occupancy (“C of O”) from the building inspector.
-Once the project is completed, there is no one that can tell you (ahem) that you can’t use a room in your home as a bedroom if you want to.
+Perhaps you could designate a room as a true office space and set it up with a sleeper sofa or Murphy bed.
+Once the project is completed, there is no one that can tell you (ahem) that you can’t use a room in your home as a guest bedroom if you wanted to.

 Do I Contact a Builder or an Architect First?